d2iq-ps/dcos-migrate/misc/kafka/README.md

 # kafka Migration Tool

-This tool migrates the service configuration and metadate of Kafka from DCOS to DKP.
+This tool migrates the service configuration and metadata of Kafka from DCOS to DKP.
 ## Prerequisites

 - `python3` installed in the environment